Node Feature Extraction by Self-Supervised Multi-scale Neighborhood Prediction: Methods

 Our goal is to resolve the issue of graph-agnostic numerical feature extraction for standard GNN learning pipelines.
 Although our interest lies in raw text data, as already pointed out, the proposed methodology can be easily extended to account for other types of raw data and corresponding feature extraction methods.

 To this end, consider a large-scale graph $G$ with node set $\mathcal{V}=\{1,2,\ldots,n\}$ and adjacency matrix $\mathbf{A}\in \{0,1\}^{n\times n}$.
 Each node $i$ is associated with some raw text, which we denote by $T_i$.
 The language model is treated as an encoder $\Phi$ that maps the raw text $T_i$ to numerical node feature $\mathbf{X}_i\in \mathbb{R}^d$.
 Key to our SSL approach is the task of \emph{neighborhood prediction}, which aims to determine the neighborhood $\mathbf{A}_i$ from $T_i$.
 The neighborhood vector $\mathbf{A}_i$ can be viewed as a target multi-label $\mathbf{y}_i$ for node $i$, where we have $L=n$ labels.
 Hence, neighborhood prediction represents an instance of the XMC problem, which we solve by leveraging XR-Transformers.
-The trained encoder in a XR-Transformer generates informative numerical node features, which can then be used further in downstream tasks, the SSL GNNs module and for GNN pre-training.
+The trained encoder in an XR-Transformer generates informative numerical node features, which can then be used further in downstream tasks, the SSL GNNs module and for GNN pre-training.

 \textbf{Detailed description regarding the use of XR-Transformers for Neighborhood Prediction.} The most straightforward instance of the XMC problem is the one-versus-all (OVA) model, which can be formalized as $f(T,l) = \mathbf{w}_l^T \Phi(T);\;l\in[L],$ where $\mathbf{W} = [\mathbf{w}_1,\ldots,\mathbf{w}_L]\in \mathbb{R}^{d\times L}$ are weight vectors and $\Phi : \mathcal{D}\mapsto \mathbb{R}^d$ is the encoder that maps $T$ to a $d$-dimensional feature vector.
 OVA can be a deterministic model such as bag-of-words, the Term Frequency-Inverse Document Frequency (TFIDF) model or some other model with learnable parameters, such as XLNet~\citep{yang2019xlnet} and RoBERTa~\citep{liu2019roberta}.
 We choose to work with pre-trained BERT~\citep{devlin2018bert}.
 Also, one can change $\Phi$ according to the type of input data format (i.e., CNNs for images).
 Despite their simple formulation, it is known~\cite{chang2020taming} that fine-tuning transformer models directly on large output spaces can be prohibitively complex.
 For neighborhood prediction, $L=n$, and the graphs encountered may have millions of nodes.
 Hence, we need a more scalable approach to training Transformers.
+As part of an XR-Transformer, one builds a hierarchical label clustering tree based on the label features $\mathbf{Z}\in \mathbb{R}^{L\times d}$; $\mathbf{Z}$ is based on Positive Instance Feature Aggregation (PIFA):